rfuehrer/syno_autoshutdown/README.md

 ### IFTTT (Notification)

-1. create an account with IFTTT (ifttt.com)
+1. Create an account with IFTTT (ifttt.com)
-2. log on to IFTTT at the backend
+2. Log on to IFTTT at the backend
-3. click profile image and run "create" in menus
+3. Click profile image and run "create" in menus
-4. define the "if" statement
+4. Define the "if" statement
-5. search for and select "webhooks"
+5. Search for and select "webhooks"
-6. select "receive a web request"
+6. Select "receive a web request"
-7. name your event (e.g. "syno_event")
+7. Name your event (e.g. "syno_event")
-8. define the "that" statement
+8. Define the "that" statement
-9. search for and select "notifications"
+9. Search for and select "notifications"
-10. select "send a notification from the IFTTT app"
+10. Select "send a notification from the IFTTT app"
-11. define the message "{{Value1}} (occurred {{OccurredAt}})" 12.click "create action"
+11. Define the message "{{Value1}} (occurred {{OccurredAt}})"
-13 done.
+12. Click "create action"
+13. Done.

 ![ifttt_maker_1](https://github.com/rfuehrer/syno_autoshutdown/blob/master/images/ifttt_maker_1.png)